Barrier Ranges: Location and features

-It was reported in October 1856 that, 'within the last year or two numerous sheep-stations have been opened in the Barrier Ranges, affording a reasonable prospect, not only of increased pastoral wealth, but also of the gradual development of the mineral resources of the district and its ultimate settlement.'
+It was reported in October 1856 that "within the last year or two numerous sheep-stations have been opened in the Barrier Ranges, affording a reasonable prospect, not only of increased pastoral wealth, but also of the gradual development of the mineral resources of the district and its ultimate settlement."

 Etymology

-The name of the Barrier Highway and various local organisations in Broken Hill including the word 'barrier', are derived from the name of this range.
-In 1844, during his third and final expedition, Charles Sturt named the range Stanley's Barrier Range in honour of Lord Stanley.
+In 1844, during his third and final expedition, Charles Sturt named the range "Stanley's Barrier Range" in honour of Lord Stanley.
+The Barrier Highway and various local organisations in Broken Hill derive their names from the name of this range.

+Geology

+Sir Douglas Mawson investigated the Precambrian rocks of the Barrier Ranges.
+There are metamorphic, igneous, and sedimentary rocks along the ranges, with varying degrees of mineralisation.
+Mawson identified two groups: an older Archaean ("Willyama") Series, and a newer, Proterozoic ("Torrowangee") Series.
+His work in this area was reported in his doctorate thesis in 1909 for the University of Adelaide, and he subsequently published "Geological investigations in the Broken Hill area", in 1912, co-authored by English geologist Walter Howchin.